-- 1. For the calculation of EVE, commercial margins and other spread have not been included in the cash flows used in the computation and discount rate used, because of difficulties in data acquisition.
-But the Branch will working on it with the improvement of Head Office database. - 2.
-The average repricing maturity of non-maturity deposits (NMD), which included customer current and saving deposits, is non-interest bearing and distinguished as an unstable part of NMD categories.
-Therefore, we assume the Branch's average repricing maturity of NMDs is considered as overnight. - 3.
+- 1. The average repricing maturity of non-maturity deposits (NMD), which included customer current and saving deposits, is non-interest bearing and distinguished as an unstable part of NMD categories.
+Therefore, we assume the Branch's average repricing maturity of NMDs is considered as overnight. - 2.
 For fixed rate loan, the prepayment rates are very low based on historical observation, there has been only one prepayment since last year, the Branch assume early repayment rate of the customer loans is zero, therefore has not taken it into account.
 For term deposit, the branch assumes early withdrawal rate is zero, because the early withdrawal never happened based on historical observations.

-- 4. For the measurement of NII, the Branch assesses the impact on earning over the 12 months with the assumption of no change in balance sheet size and structure with the maturing or repricing cash flows are replaced by new cash flows with identical features in respect of the amount, repricing period and spread components. - 5.
+- 3. For the measurement of NII, the Branch assesses the impact on earning over the 12 months with the assumption of no change in balance sheet size and structure with the maturing or repricing cash flows are replaced by new cash flows with identical features in respect of the amount, repricing period and spread components. - 4.
 The Branch measures the impact of both EVE and NII against the standard scenarios defined by ICBC Head Office.
 For each scenario, the adverse currency impacts are aggregated for significant currencies in which no netting is adopted among currencies.
 The significant currencies are defined by ICBC Head Office with the general rule which account for 5% or more of the Branch's total on-balance sheet interest rate sensitive position in all currencies.